jherby2k/AudioWorks/README.md

 * [PowerShell Core 6.1+](https://github.com/PowerShell/PowerShell/releases)

 ### Installation
-The AudioWorks PowerShell module can be installed via PowerShellGet:
-1. (Windows PowerShell only) [Update PowerShellGet](https://docs.microsoft.com/en-us/powershell/gallery/installing-psget) to a version that supports pre-release modules.
+The AudioWorks PowerShell module can found on [the PowerShell Gallery](https://www.powershellgallery.com/packages/AudioWorks.Commands/1.0.0-beta1/ContactOwners).
+If you are using Windows PowerShell 5.1, you may need to [update PowerShellGet](https://docs.microsoft.com/en-us/powershell/gallery/installing-psget) to a version that supports pre-release modules.
-1. Check your PowerShell execution policy using `Get-ExecutionPolicy`.
-If it is Restricted, you will need to set your PowerShell execution policy to allow signed scripts using something like `Set-ExecutionPolicy -ExecutionPolicy AllSigned` from an administrator command prompt (`RemoteSigned` and `Unrestricted` will also work, but are less secure).
-1. Register the pre-release repository with `Register-PSRepository -Name AudioWorks -SourceLocation 'https://www.myget.org/F/audioworks-prerelease/api/v2'`.
-1. Install the module with `Install-Module -Name AudioWorks.Commands -Repository AudioWorks -AllowPrerelease -Scope CurrentUser`.

 Keep the module up to date with `Update-Module -Name AudioWorks.Commands -AllowPrerelease`.